ka411/n8n-openai-email-automation/README.md

 Set CLASSIFY_THRESHOLD and destinations for logs/alerts.

-n8n-OpenAI Email Automatiyou can on — Project Summary
+n8n-OpenAI Email Automation can on — Project Summary

 Logging & Analytics